 Over the past few years, the Government has been working on potential changes to the way engineering is regulated.
-At some point, this is likely to mean a new licensing regime for engineers doing safety-critical work.
-CPEng is likely to still remain, so makes sense to go through the assessment process now, even if you think you might need to be licensed in future.
+In March 2022, Cabinet agreed to a new licensing regime for engineers doing safety-critical work, but this will take some years to be fully implemented.

 To become a Chartered Professional Engineer, you must: